AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 ## Wired Ethernet Outputs

-The Diamond 9 console has an in-built 1Gb Luminex network switch; the Arena console has an in-built 1Gb TitanNet switch (TNS).
+The Diamond 9 and Diamond 7 consoles have an in-built 1Gb Luminex network switch; the Arena console has an in-built 1Gb TitanNet switch (TNS).
 These are directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.